Frequently Asked Questions

 Member TSF via Minidrett

 Here we will describe how you become a member of TSF on the Minidrett site.
-You need either a Norwegian person number, or non-Norwegians need a Norwegian phone number.
-If you don’t have either, please contact us.
+You need either a Norwegian person number, but it should also work for non-Norwegians.
+If you still have trouble, here is a form as a backup, but please, try the following first!

 - Go to https://minidrett.nif.no/

 When you are ready with making a new user and are logged in.
 Go to “Membership/Medlemskap”.
 Then click on: “Find new club/Finn ny klubb” NB!
 You have to search exactly for: “Trondhjems Seilforening” in order to find TSF.
-Then click on Trondhjems Seilforening and the checkbox for seiling, and click Send application.
+Then click on Trondhjems Seilforening.
+Are you a youth member or student, please click on the following three things:

 If you get the question which type of membership, choose “Hovedmedlem” when you are an adult and the first family member of TSF.
-Or “Student / Utenbys” when you are a student.
+Or “Student / Utenbys” when you are a student (until the age of 25, so <26).
 Is there already a family member, member in TSF then you can choose “Familiemedlem”